Switajski/FlexibleOrders/README.md

 FlexibleOrders
 ==============

-FlexibleOrders is a web application for maintaining and printing orders, invoices, shipping info, etc.
+FlexibleOrders is a java web application for maintaining and printing orders, invoices, shipping info, etc.
 The intention of this pplication is the basic mapping of one process in java using (latest) state-of-the-art techniques.
 Used technologies are Spring, Hibernate and ExtJs as GUI.
 Core Elements are Spring-Data's "Repositories" and "Services".
 The domain model is depicted with POJOs.